These Dreamers started businesses. Will they have to leave them behind?

 Related: Tim Cook is 'personally shocked' there's even a debate on DACA

-Daniela Velez, 23, said getting her driver's license allowed her to feel like she could start building something.
+Daniela Velez, 23, said getting her driver's license allowed her to feel like she could start to build something.

 "When I got my driver's license, that was it," she said. "...I could have a normal life.
 [Being normal] to me was not being afraid that a police officer's going to stop me because I'm behind the wheel without a driver's license."